-- 1. <providers>: This part of the model centrally defines all the message <bus> providers used by the message <listener>s, defined within the <services> section of the model. - 2. <services>: This part of the model centrally defines all of the services under the control of a single instance of JBoss ESB.
+- 1. for the model centrally defines all the message <bus>providers used by the message fistenerfor the model - 2. <services>: This part of the model centrally defines all of the services under the control of a single instance of JBoss ESB.
 Each <service> instance contains either a "Gateway" or "Message Aware" listener definition.